Genetics, Genomes & DNA

 Cat domestication: From farms to sofas

 Years before they conquered the Internet, cats colonized our sofas.
 This video summarizes the same study featured in How Cats Conquered the World.
-The researchers analyzed DNA from over 200 cat remains and found that farmers in the Near East were probably the first people to successfully tame wild cats 9,000 years ago, before a… learn more
+The researchers analyzed DNA from… learn more

 resource URL thumbnail